 I love the pom poms used in the flowers for this picture frame from Mommys Bundle

-This photo flower bouquet from Schooltime Snippets would be a great homemade mother’s day gift.
+This photo flower bouquet from Schooltime Snippets would make a great mother’s day homemade gift.

-This Mothers Day chocolate bar wrapper from Artsy Fartsy Mama is an asy peasy option if you are in s rush for time!
+This Mothers Day chocolate bar wrapper from Artsy Fartsy Mama is an asy peasy option if you are in a rush for time.

 Grab the mod podge to make this DIY candle craft from The Art Kit, I like that this is something that mom’s can use as well as it being cute to look at.

 Try making this paper plate Mothers Day craft from Non Toy Gifts

-These handprint flowers from The Best Ideas for Kids are really cute mother’s day crafts and they’ll last a lot longer than the real thing too.
+These handprint flowers from The Best Ideas for Kids are really cute and flower crafts will last a lot longer than the real thing too!